Salem Baptist Church (Chicago)

 The Salem Baptist Church is a Baptist megachurch located at 752 E 114th Street in the Pullman neighborhood of Chicago, Illinois, United States.

 The senior pastor is Charlie Dates.

 History

 In 1985, James Meeks, pastor of Beth Eden Baptist Church in Chicago, shared the vision of founding a new church in a sermon.
 After a meeting with 205 members that same day, the church was founded.

 The new congregation held its first services January 20, 1985 at 8201 South Jeffrey Boulevard and remained at this location for five-years.

 In 2004, it had 17,000 members.

 On January 8, 2023, after 38 years of service Pastor Meeks retired, Charlie Dates succeeded him as senior pastor.

+In April 2023, GLAAD pointed out that Meeks had in fact made homophobic remarks at the church during his time as head pastor.

 House of Hope

 In 2005, it dedicated the House of Hope, a new building including a 10,000-seat auditorium.
 The venue has 203000 sqft of usable space.

+On March 6, 2026, the House of Hope provided a celebration of life service for Rev. Jesse Jackson.